-The pans recommended for these recipes refers to large disposable aluminum pans.
-Look for these pans in your local discount store for the best buys
+The pans recommended for these recipes refer to large disposable aluminum pans.
+Look for these pans in your local discount or party stores for the best buys.

 Depending on your oven size, you may need to bake these quantity dishes at different times.

 Place pans of pasta or potatoes on appropriately sized baking sheets to make it easier to get the pans in and out of the oven

 The food quantities chart gives you valuable information on how much food to

 These Questions and Answers will provide "real life" help from people like you who are cooking or large groups of people

 This large quantity pasta recipe makes approximately 3 13" x 9" x 2" pans or 2 12" x 20" x 4" pans.
 Serving size is about 1 cup.
 This recipe can be cut in half to serve 25

 3 1/2 pounds elbow macaroni or favorite short pasta (about 14 cups uncooked)

 2 tablespoons salt